Orbost

 An assessment of population growth drivers in Orbost reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Orbost's population is around 6,799 as of Nov 2025.
-This reflects an increase of 72 people since the 2021 Census, which reported a population of 6,727.
-The change is inferred from the estimated resident population of 6,718 from the ABS as of June 2024 and an additional 69 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.60 persons per square kilometer.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 62.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Orbost's population is around 6,814 as of Feb 2026.
+This reflects an increase of 87 people (1.3%) since the 2021 Census, which reported a population of 6,727 people.
+The change is inferred from the estimated resident population of 6,718 from the ABS as of June 2024 and an additional 74 validated new addresses since the Census date.
+This population level equates to a density ratio of 0.60 persons per square kilometer, providing ample space per person.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 62.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for national regional areas.
-Orbost is expected to increase by 1,467 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 20.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilizes the VIC State Government's Regional/LGA projections released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, an above-median population growth for national regional areas is projected, with the area expected to increase by 1,467 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 20.1% in total over the 17 years.

 Frequently Asked Questions - Population